JvanKatwijk/qt-dab/README.md

 *main widget* - one with sufficient controls to select channels and service(s)  which is always visible.
 This main widget contains selectors for controlling the visibility of (the) other widgets.

-There is - on the surface - not much difference between the 6.9.3 and 6.9.2 version.
-An error that sometimes caused problems with a data service (insufficent data) to run was corrected and there was an error with reading ".sdr" files.
-Furthermore, the sourcetree was changed completely, but that does not affect the executables.
+There is - on the surface - not much difference between the 6.9. and previous versions.
+Most changes  are internal, a visible one is the addition of  a "save titles" selector on the configuration widget.

 Features
 =================================================================